ws1227/YJSafeKVO/README.md

 #### Solutions

 Despite the usability and safefy, KVO is still important.
 As a developer, I just want to use some simple APIs to achieve the goal.
-Here is the solution:
+Here comes `YJSafeKVO`:

+The goal for `YJSafeKVO` is to provide a simple set of APIs that can prevent the general KVO crashes by developers, and also extremely easy to use.

 e.g. If I observe foo's property called name when it's name value changes.
 I call this: